 There’s a small visitors centre next to the lighthouse, where you can learn more about it’s history and restoration.
 Note that the lighthouse is only open to visit from Tuesday to Saturday!
 We drove there on a Monday once and found it closed.
 Kilauea Point is a beautiful place to stop anyway, and there are plenty of beautiful views and wildlife to see, so we weren’t too disappointed!

 Don’t miss – the Secret Beach (Kauapea)

 I’ll be writing a future post on my favourite Kauai beaches, but I can’t let you visit this area without stopping by at this incredible spot.
 It’s only a couple of minutes drive from the lighthouse to the start of the trail.
 I almost want to keep it a “secret”.. but there are so many expanses of beautiful beaches on the North Shore, and Kauai as a whole, that there’s plenty of room for everyone!

-The beach is only accessible by a downhill (and then unfortunately uphill!) hike over uneven terrain of around 10 minutes.
-It’s well worth the walk!
+The beach is only accessible by a short, but steep downhill (and then unfortunately uphill!) hike over uneven terrain.
+Be aware that this trail is very slippery if it’s been raining.

 The beach is wild, beautiful and secluded.
+There are rarely more than a handful of other people enjoying it.
 Bear in mind, the water here, as with the whole island, can be pretty sketchy, especially in the winter!
-I wouldn’t recommend any form of swimming, especially if it’s like the last time we visited!
+Unless you’re a very strong swimmer or professional surfer, I wouldn’t recommend any form of swimming!

 So.. enjoy your morning in Kilauea – and remember, get up early to make sure you get the best bagels!